 Course sequences vary in the Industrial Trades Program depending on any given student’s area of study.
 For information and advice on coursework to satisfy the requirements of the Industrial Trades Certificate, contact KCC’s Regional Manufacturing Technology Center at 269-965-4137 or email@example.com.

-Click here to view Transfer Guides outlining opportunities for students looking to transfer their KCC credits to a four-year institution.
+Transfer Guides are available to view opportunities for students looking to transfer their KCC credits to a four-year institution.
 Popular transfer destinations for KCC’s Industrial Trades students include Siena Heights University and Western Michigan University.

 For additional advice on transfer opportunities, contact: